KazumaWada/TravelPackHub/README.md

 # TravelPackHub
-## current problem
+## TODO
-- amazonLinksが全て2つ格納されてしまっている。
+- nodedemon on docker
-- 記事内のリンクを全て取得できていない
+- debuggar on docker
+- node module volume mount on docker

 ## setup